 Many of us have the luxury of surfing the internet on our phones to check the latest stats on the Covid-19 crisis.
 We have access to television to view the President’s updates and we understand the science behind staying home to flatten the curve.
 But for many South Africans this is not their reality.
-The phrase “flatten the curve” does not mean much to someone with a basic education or limited understanding of mathematics.
+The phrase “flatten the curve” does not mean much to someone with a basic education, limited understanding of mathematics.
 And what we don’t understand, we cannot act upon.

 Creating a campaign about Covid-19 to change the way people behave